National Technical Rules

 Application of notified NTRs for rail vehicle authorisation

-The ORR has provided guidance to help clarify how notified National Technical Rules (NNTRs) should be applied to rail vehicle projects.
+The ORR has provided guidance to help clarify how NNTRs should be applied to rail vehicle projects.
 This is useful as the latest versions of TSIs and NNTRs could change during the lifetime of a typical rail vehicle project.

-Essentially, projects should use the relevant notified National Technical Rules based on the applicable TSIs at the time of appointment of the Notified Body (NoBo), (the entity which assesses whether the product to be placed on the market meets appropriate standards).
+Essentially, projects should use the relevant NNTRs based on the applicable TSIs at the time of appointment of the Notified Body (NoBo), (the entity which assesses whether the product to be placed on the market meets appropriate standards).

 Guidance and clarifications to assist with application of notified NTRs

-From time-to-time documents will be published to assist with application of notified NTRs, the following documents have been published to date:
+From time-to-time documents will be published to assist with application of NNTRs, the following documents have been published to date:

 Applicability and relevance of Railway Group Standards and Rail Industry Standards

 On 22 May 2018 ISCC considered the ORR sponsored paper which provided clarification regarding the applicability of Railway Group Standards (RGS) under the licence condition and when compliance with RGSs becomes compulsory.
-ISCC members were asked to communicate the advice in the paper to their constituents (please request copy from RSSB).
+ISCC members were asked to communicate the advice in the paper to their constituents.
 The paper clarified that:

-- The scope of current RGSs is limited to NTRs to support the Interoperability Regulations, and they are only compulsory when compliance is required for a change covered by those regulations.
-However, this does not obviate the duties on organisations under ROGS 2006 (as amended) and other regulations, and duty holders who have to assess the applicability of RGSs and other standards such as Rail Industry Standards (RISs) to their operations based on suitable and sufficient risk assessment.
+- The scope of current RGSs is limited to NTRs to support the Interoperability Regulations.
+They are only compulsory when compliance is required for a change covered by those regulations.
+However, this does not remove the obligations on organisations, under ROGS 2006 (as amended) or any other relevant regulations, to assess and apply industry standards (such as RGSs and RISs) based on suitable and sufficient risk assessments.

 - In all other circumstances not covered by Interoperability Regulations, ROGS 2006 (as amended) obligations continue to apply, including the need to consider all relevant technical and operational standards (such as RGSs, RISs, etc) and, apply them based on suitable and sufficient risk assessments.

-Railway group standard GMRT2130 issue 4: 'Vehicle Fire, Safety and Evacuation' Recommended approach for identifying valid fire testing requirements for vehicles.
-Based on discussions between the Department for Transport (DfT), the Office of Rail and Road (ORR) and RSSB held on 06 December 2017, a proposed way forward has been identified for projects seeking an authorisation to place in service from the ORR.
+Recommended approach for identifying valid fire testing requirements for vehicles.
+Based on discussions between the DfT, the ORR and RSSB, a proposed way forward was identified for projects seeking an authorisation to place in service from the ORR.
 Projects should follow the decision logic set out in Annex A of this document to identify the valid fire testing requirements applicable to their work.
-The proposed approach aims to ensure double testing is avoided by existing projects, whilst new projects do not rely solely on a known deficient seat fire testing regime in EN45545-2:2003 in the absence of the updated EN45545-2:2003 aligning with EN16989:2018.
-Annex A also addresses the unlikely scenario where a project begins its conformity assessment for a vehicle after 01 January 2018 deadline and manages to seek authorisation from the ORR before the revised ENs are available in late 2018.
+The proposed approach aims to ensure double testing is avoided by existing projects, which may be reliant on GMRT2130 or BS6853, while new projects can rely on EN16989:2018 for fire testing and on EN45545-2 for other fire tests relevant to vehicles.

 The approach recommended in this document has been endorsed by the ORR.